HIT-CNC/CNC-Handson-211/NetworkPolicies/09-allow-traffic-only-to-a-port.md

 > NetworkPolicy specification.
 > An alternative less error prone is to refer to the port names (such as `metrics` and `http`).

-Save this Network Policy as `api-allow-5000.yaml` and apply to the cluster.
+Check this Network Policy as `api-allow-5000.yaml` and apply to the cluster.